jakejcarroll/crawl4ai-custom/docs/MARKET_INTEL_GUIDE.md

 ### Issue: Rate limited by Product Hunt (429)

 The system auto-recovers.
-Just wait 15 minutes or let it run.
+It will pause for 60 seconds (or the `retry-after` value) then resume.

 ```
 [WARNING] Rate limited!
-Pausing for 900s.
-Will resume at 2025-11-25T10:30:00Z
+Pausing for 60s.
+Will resume at 2025-11-25T10:01:00Z
 ```

 ### Issue: OpenAI rate limit errors